nileshhshinde29/myNotes/notes/Vue /chits.md

 **4. What is the purpose of the Vue router?**
--The Vue router is a routing library for Vue.js
+- The Vue router is a routing library for Vue.js
--that allows you to create single-page applications with multiple views.
+- that allows you to create single-page applications with multiple views.
--It enables navigation between different components without full page reloads.
+- It enables navigation between different components without full page reloads.